-The Masters of Arts degree in Chinese provides our scholars with the chance to deepen their academic and societal understanding of China while continuing to study in depth, the language.
+The Master of Arts degree in Asian Languages and Civilizations with a concentration in Chinese provides our scholars with the chance to deepen their academic and societal understanding of China while continuing to study in depth, the language.
 Students are provided a research-intensive, interdisciplinary program of study in the traditional and modern languages and cultures of China.
 Our faculty is world renowned which means you will be receiving a diverse, well-rounded education in the field of Chinese languages and civilizations.

 China is one of the world’s well-known superpowers and with our program, you will learn everything about the Chinese language and culture.
 In today’s professional world, having a background in the Chinese language and culture sets you apart from competitors and acts as an advantage.
 Our program prepares you for a variety of business, government, diplomatic and economic career opportunities.